-As with any learning, the assessment of Boys' personal, social and emotional development is important.
-It provides information, which indicates boys' progress and achievement and informs the development of the programme.
-Boys do not pass or fail within this area, but have the opportunity to reflect on their own learning and personal experiences and to set personal goals and agree strategies to reach them.
-The process of assessment has a positive impact on boys' self- awareness and self-esteem and there are opportunities to record learning and progress in different ways.
-Further progress can be monitored and reflected through class points system, ITAC's, educational reviews and AQA awards.
+As with any learning, the assessment of pupils' personal, social and emotional development is important.
+It provides information, which indicates pupils' progress and achievement and informs the development of the programme.
+Pupils do not pass or fail within this area, but have the opportunity to reflect on their own learning and personal experiences and to set personal goals and agree strategies to reach them.
+The process of assessment has a positive impact on pupils' self- awareness and self-esteem and there are opportunities to record learning and progress in different ways.
+Further progress can be monitored and reflected through class points system, IEP's, educational reviews and AQA Unit awards.